Differential symmetry breaking operators. I-Genreal theory and F-method. II-Rankin-Cohen Operators for Symmetric Pairs: Introduction

-The first statement corresponds to the decomposition of the tensor product, and gives rise to the classical Rankin--Cohen brackets in the case where $n=1$.
-An analogous formula for the third family was recently found in a completely different way by A. Juhl \cite{Juhl} in the setting of conformally equivariant differential operators with respect to the embedding of Riemannian manifolds $S^{n-1}\hookrightarrow S^{n}$.
+\end{thmintro} See Theorems \ref{thm:U(n,1)}, \ref{thm:Sp}, and \ref{thm:63} for the precise statements, respectively.
+By the localness theorem \cite[Theorem \ref{thm:C}]{PART1}, any continuous $G'$-homomorphisms are differential operators.
+Then we prove that the above operators exhaust all continuous symmetry breaking operators in (2) and (3), and for generic parameter $(\lambda', \lambda'')$ in (1), see \eqref{eqn:Udim} for the exact condition on the parameter.
+The first statement of Theorem \ref{thm:introB} corresponds to the decomposition of the tensor product, and gives rise to the classical Rankin--Cohen brackets in the case where $n=1$.
+An analogous formula for Theorem \ref{thm:introB} (3) was recently found in a completely different way by A. Juhl \cite{Juhl} in the setting of conformally equivariant differential operators with respect to the embedding of Riemannian manifolds $S^{n-1}\hookrightarrow S^{n}$.

-Last but not least, we expect that the F-method could be a useful tool in other settings, for example, in constructing covariant operators in parabolic geometries (cf. \cite{KOSS}), and also in developing a theory of equivariant differential operators built on orthogonal multivariable polynomials associated to root systems.